-You should be commended for taking such a mature approach to your budding relationship.
+You deserve to be commended for taking such a mature approach to your budding relationship!
 Spina bifida (SB) or no SB, responsible and caring sexual partners take time to talk through difficult issues, such as preferences and expectations.

 Rest assured that it is totally possible to create a mutually enjoyable sex life with a partner with SB.
 You are correct in recognizing that there may be special ways to prepare for sexual intimacy.
 Most of the following suggestions are based on knowledge that SB is a type of birth defect in which lasting nerve damage often leads to decreased sensation and response to touch and internal cues.

 - Many people with SB experience incontinence.
 To prevent potentially embarrassing mishaps, you may want to encourage your partner to empty his bladder and bowel just before and just after sexual intercourse.